-CASTLE Labs works to advance the development of practical, scalable models and algorithms for solving a wide range of applications that involve decisions under uncertainty.
+CASTLE Labs works to advance the development of modern analytics for solving a wide range of applications that involve decisions under uncertainty.
 Core activities include:

 - Theory – We analyze the properties of algorithms, including convergence proofs, rate of convergence, bounds, and properties of estimators in machine learning.

 - Computation – We do extensive testing of algorithms on Tower, which is a 15 node compute system with over 400 threads, including three 64 thread machines with 3 TB of RAM.

 Surrounding the core activities in methodology are laboratories focusing on major areas of application: